bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module1_html/HTML.md

 ### Web Development

-Web development is the process of desinging and creating a Website for the internet.
+Web development is the process of designing and creating a Website for the internet.
 Websites can be simple pages with text, images, and links:

 - [BDPA STL](https://bdpastl.github.io/)
 - [UK Government](https://www.gov.uk/)
 - [The First Website ever made!](http://info.cern.ch/hypertext/WWW/TheProject.html)

- Website can also be conmplicated, dynamic pages where content is streamed, uploaded, and always changing:
+ Website can also be complicated, dynamic pages where content is streamed, uploaded, and always changing:

 - [Youtube](https://youtube.com)
 - [Twitter](https://twitter.com)